Electrification for everyone

-You deserve better (appliances).
+You and everyone you know deserve better appliances.

 “We get used to what we have because it’s all we think we deserve.
-And the IRA says you deserve to be healthy, and you deserve to upgrade, and you deserve to lower your bills.” -- Stacey Abrams, Fast Company
+And the IRA says you deserve to be healthy, and you deserve to upgrade, and you deserve to lower your bills.” — Stacey Abrams, Fast Company

 Stacey Abrams has worn many hats (and one Trekkie suit) and while the venues and audiences may differ, one core belief shines through: she is always working towards better.
 Because you deserve better.
 Right now, our appliances are less great than they should be—they pollute our homes and the planet, and cost us way too much.
 Electrification offers the best chance for a better, more plentiful future.
 And that is something we all deserve.

 When it comes to our energy choices, better has already arrived.
 The technology for a better future exists today: Induction is better than gas: it boils faster, is more precise, doesn't burn you, and doesn't give your kids asthma.
 EVs are just better than internal-combustion cars: faster, smoother, cleaner, more powerful.
 And heat pumps are better than furnaces.
-This is not about making the "responsible" choice by making do with less, it's about getting a better thing that actually makes your life better.
+This is not about making the "responsible" choice by making do with less; it's about getting a better thing that actually makes your life better.

 What’s more, fossil fuel technology is, well, fossilized—we haven’t seen significant innovation in decades.
 Meanwhile, electrification has a limitless runway for innovation and betterment, bringing costs down and comfort up faster than you can boil water on an induction stove.
 The heat pumps of the 1980s are a far cry from the heat pumps of today; they can now easily warm homes in cold climates across the world.